-The sixth annual Yale Environment 360 Video Contest is now accepting entries.
-The contest honors the year’s best environmental videos, with the aim of recognizing work that has not previously been widely seen.
+The seventh annual Yale Environment 360 Video Contest is now accepting entries.
+The contest honors the year’s best environmental videos.
 Submissions must focus on an environmental issue or theme and be a maximum of 20 minutes in length.
+The contest aims to honor work that has not previously been widely seen.
 Videos that are funded by an organization or company and are primarily about that organization or company are not eligible.

 The first-place winner will receive $2,000, and two runners-up will each receive $500.
 The winning entries will be posted on Yale Environment 360.